msjimc/GeneMatrix/Program/scripts/README.md

 ### Running PartitionFinder3

-To run PartitionFinder3, you need to start activate the conda environment with:
+To run PartitionFinder3, you need to activate the Conda environment with:

 > conda activate myenv